AlpsMonaco/forward_cpp/README.md

 A TCP forward tools.

 ##
-The code uses select to poll both size in one fdset.
-Work in both Unix/Windows system.
+This is a tcp port forward tool.
-If you have boost lib,consider using boost/main.cpp instead, it is more C++ style and mostly faster than select.
+If you have boost lib,it is highly recommand using forward-boost.cpp,which implemented with boost::asio and faster than select. forward.cpp implemented with select,works in most of circumstance.

 ## compile
 This code could be compiled both in Unix/Windows os.